ArthurDanjou/artsite/content/index.md

 :prose-icon[MySQL]{icon="i-logos:mysql-icon"} and
 :prose-icon[Git]{icon="i-logos:git-icon"} to **improve** and **complete** my knowledge.

-I'm :hover-text{hover="As tech is always evolving, I need to be up-to-date 🖥️" text="constantly"} learning new things, from technology to finance and entrepreneurship.
+I'm :hover-text{hover="As tech is always evolving, I need to be up-to-date 🖥️" text="constantly" position="top"}
+learning new things,
+from technology to finance and entrepreneurship.
 I love :hover-text{hover="I love sharing my knowledge and helping others 🫂" text="sharing"} my knowledge and learning new theorems and technologies.
 I'm a **curious** person and eager to continue learning and growing throughout my life.